 - Client dashboard — Freedom Financial’s client dashboard lets you track your payment progress so you can see how close you are to paying off your debt.

 Why Resolve stands out: Resolve is a debt management service that provides users with features such as debt settlement and negotiation as well as budgeting tools and credit score monitoring.

 - Flexible debt resolution — Resolve says it can contact creditors on your behalf to negotiate solutions to your debt, and that any solution Resolve offers you is optional.

-- Fees — Resolve charges a $17 monthly fee to use its services.
+- Fees — Resolve charges a monthly fee (about $17) to use its services.
 If you decide to start a debt management plan, the service will match you with a credit counselor in its network.
 Although Resolve itself doesn’t charge a fee for each debt settlement provider you use, the providers it works with do.
 Your fees will vary depending on which of Resolve’s partners you work with.

 - Tools to track your finances — Resolve offers customers credit monitoring and budgeting tools to help manage spending, so you may find the app useful even after your debt has been settled.